sqlxpert/aws-tag-sched-ops/readme.md

   |`managed-parent-id`|The identifier of the parent EC2 instance, EC2 EBS volume, or RDS instance.
 AWS metadata captures this (for example, as `VolumeId`, for EC2 EBS volume snapshots), but the interface differs for each resource type.|
   |`managed-origin`|The operation (for example, `snapshot`) that created the child.
 Identifies resources created by this project.
 Also distinguishes special cases, such as whether an EC2 instance was or was not rebooted before an image was created.|
   |`managed-date-time`|Groups resources created during the same 10-minute interval.
 AWS metadata captures the _exact_ time, and the interface differs for each resource type.|

+* Tags other than operation-enabling tags, schedule tags, and the `Name` tag, are copied from parent to child.
+(The deletion tag, `managed-delete`, would not make sense on instances and volumes, but if it is present, it is not copied to images and snapshots.)

 ## Security Model